paytunia/api-documentation/README.md

 ##### Authentication

-The authentication used for the merchant API calls does not use OAuth2 but instead is base on static tokens.
+The authentication used for this call does not use OAuth2 but instead is base on static tokens.
 These tokens allow only the creation of invoices (payments) and do not allow withdrawals or trading to take place against the merchant's account.

-**Note: The tokens are provided by the Bitcoin-Central support, upon request.**
+**Note:** The tokens are provided by the Bitcoin-Central support, upon request.

 ##### Description